Revisiting Rock ‘n’ Roll’s First Concert

 The Day Paul McCartney Was Knighted

-It was not the first time that Paul McCartney had received high recognition from his homeland.
+This wasn't the first time the former Beatles star received high recognition from his homeland.

 Meet the Artists Who Refused Their Rock and Roll Hall of Fame Inductions